starry-sky6688/MARL-Algorithms/README.md

 + [SMAC](https://github.com/oxwhirl/smac)
 + [pymarl](https://github.com/oxwhirl/pymarl)

+## TODO List

+- [x] Add CUDA option
+- [x] DyMA-CL
+- [x] G2ANet
+- [ ] Other SOTA MARL algorithms

 ## Quick Start

 ```shell
 $ python main.py --map=3m --alg=qmix
 ```

 Directly run the main.py, then the algorithm will start training on map '3m'.
 Note CommNet and G2ANet need a external training algorithm, so the name of the algorithm is like `reinforce+commnet` or `central_v+g2anet`, all the algorithms we provide are written on  `./common/arguments`.

 The running of DyMA-CL is independent from others beacuse it requires different environment settings, you should open it as a new project, for more details, please read [DyMA-CL documentation](dyma/README.md).

 ## Result